Switching Theory for Q-Learning: Abstract

 \section{Abstract}

 Q-learning is a fundamental algorithmic primitive in reinforcement learning.
-This paper develops a new framework for analyzing Q-learning from a switching-system viewpoint.
-In particular, we derive a direct stochastic switching-system representation of the Q-learning error.
-The key observation is that the Bellman maximization error can be expressed exactly as an average of action-wise Q-errors under a suitable stochastic policy.
-The resulting recursion has a switched linear conditional-mean drift and martingale-difference noise.
-To the best of our knowledge, this is the first convergence-rate analysis of standard Q-learning whose leading exponential rate is expressed through the joint spectral radius (JSR) of a direct switching family.
-Since the JSR is the exact worst-case exponential rate of the associated switched linear drift, the resulting rate is among the tightest drift-based rates that can be certified for this Q-learning representation.
-Building on this representation, we prove finite-time bounds based on a product-defined JSR-induced Lyapunov function and also give an optional common quadratic Lyapunov certificate.
-The quadratic certificate is only a sufficient condition and hence applies only to instances for which the certificate is feasible, whereas the JSR-induced Lyapunov construction applies to the full direct switching family whenever its JSR is below one.
-When feasible, the quadratic certificate replaces product-based verification by a computable matrix inequality and gives a simpler stochastic bound.
-We further extend the framework to Markovian observation models.
+This paper develops a new framework for analyzing Q-learning from a switching linear system (SLS) viewpoint.
+In particular, we derive a stochastic SLS representation of the Q-learning error, and a finite-time error analysis through the joint spectral radius (JSR) of the corresponding SLS model, where the JSR is the exact worst-case exponential rate of the associated SLS.
+To the best of our knowledge, this is the first convergence rate analysis of standard Q-learning whose leading exponential rate is expressed through the JSR.
+The resulting rate is tied to the intrinsic worst-case exponential rate of the direct SLS representation and can be sharper than row-sum upper bounds when those bounds are conservative.